UV Index Explained: How to Measure Your Daily Sun Risk & Protect Your Skin

 It helps people understand their risk of sunburn and long-term skin damage.

-The UV Index scale usually ranges from 0 to 11+, where higher numbers indicate stronger UV radiation and higher risk to the skin and eyes.
+The UV Index scale usually ranges from 0 to 11+, where higher numbers indicate stronger UV radiation and a higher risk to the skin and eyes.

 Even on days when the weather feels pleasant or slightly cloudy, UV radiation can still be high, which is why checking the UV Index becomes important.